aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 ### Data creation

 First we create some artificial data: we generate `n` point coordinates within a given [bounding box](https://boundingbox.klokantech.com/) of Lyon, France.
-These coordinates corresponds to the $longitude$ and $latitude$ of the points, expressed in the World Geodetic System (WGS84).
+These coordinates corresponds to the *longitude* and *latitude* of the points, expressed in the World Geodetic System (WGS84).

 ```python